rproskuryakov/rproskuryakov.github.io/content/posts/embedding-storage-computation-architecture.md

 or three tiers, hot, warm and cold accordingly.

 Hot storage tier is the most expensive but provides the best performance.
-This layer is dedicated to online data processing.
+This layer is usually dedicated to online data processing.
-PostgreSQL for online transactions is a greate example of a hot storage.
+PostgreSQL is a usual solution for a hot storage.

 Warm storage tier is used for batch processing and OLAP scenarios.
-It tries to balance middle-performance with middle-costs.
+It tries to balance middle performance with middle costs.
-ClickHouse or Hadoop are the warm storage examples.
+ClickHouse or Hadoop are both the warm storage examples.
-Also, any of the DFSs (Distributed File System) could serve a similar purpose.
+Any of the DFSs (Distributed File System) could serve a similar purpose.

-The last, but not the least, cold storage is used for data that is not accessed on a regular basis.
+Last but not least, cold storage's purpose is to store data which are not accessed on a regular basis.
-This means that cold storage is the cheapest and the least performant one.
+Therefore, cold storage is the cheapest and the least performant one.
-A standard example is object storage (AWS S3, MinIO, Ceph).
+A common example is an object storage (AWS S3, MinIO, Ceph).

 ## Do you need a new data format?

-As we divided our storage to few tiers a new question rise.
+As we divide our storage to few tiers a new question rise.
-What data format should be used to store embeddings?
+What data format should one use to store embeddings?
 Well, let's start with our needs.
-I'd, personally, like to have a format which:
+I, personally, would like to have a format which is:
 - Fast enough for queries including vector search;
 - Compatible with the current processing tools (Spark, Pandas, Polars);

 Lance is an open-source column-based data storage format designed with ML applications in mind.
-It is based on parquet and tightly connected to the Apache Arrow ecosystem.
+It is based on parquet specification and tightly connected to the Apache Arrow ecosystem.
-That means that Lance files can be read with all the tools you already use for parquet.
+That means that Lance files can be read with all the tools you already use for processing parquet.
-You can load Lance file with pandas as well as polars.
+You can load Lance file with pandas and polars as well.

 Lance can store the whole datasets in one file.
 Audio, video and image data can be stored in a binary format.

-But the main advantage of Lance is embedding storage and search optimization.
+The main advantage of Lance is embedding storage and search optimization.

 Besides Lance there are a few formats which are arrow-compatible such as Iceberg and Delta Lake.
-They might be an excellent solution to the general data engineering problem, but their purpose is not to make the life of ML Engineers easier.
+They might be excellent solutions to the general data engineering problem, but their purpose is not to make the life of ML Engineers easier.

 Another tools: apache orc, feather (apache arrow), tiledb, zarr